 Celiac disease, or gluten intolerance in the gut, is a not uncommon food intolerance; roughly 1/200 people suffer from it, causing chronic diarrhoea.
 It is one of the autoimmune diseases that occurs in certain genetically susceptible people.
 Total abstinence from wheat, rye and barley is recommended.

 On a personal note, I find ordinary supermarket bread often gives me severe indigestion, and it's tasteless, but I am far more tolerant of sourdough bread.
 I can even have half a slice of bread at night, which I haven't been able to enjoy for years.
+Better still is the use of kefir, a probiotic, both the kurds in the dough, and the raw whey.

 We might be tempted to curse proline, but along with betaine and choline, it is one of those protector molecules in whole foods that keep our cells from damage by reactive oxygen species (1), read lessen the risk of getting cancer.